A Framework for Bidirectional Decoding: Case Study in Morphological Inflection: Empirical Results

 \textbf{Baselines.} BL2, which selects the higher probability among the L2R and R2L hypotheses, improves by more than 2.3 points in average accuracy over the best unidirectional model.
 This simple scheme serves as an improved baseline against which to compare our fully bidirectional models.

 \textbf{xH \& MML.} Our bidirectional xH model is clearly more effective than all baselines, having a statistically significant degradation in accuracy on only 3 languages.
-The MML method is far less effective, beating the L2R and R2L baselines but not BL2.
-MML may suffer from a discrepancy between training and inference, since inference optimizes joint probability while training optimizes marginal likelihood.
-The ordering choices of these models are investigated in Section \ref{sec:order}.
+The MML method is far less effective, beating L2R and R2L but not BL2.
+MML may suffer from a discrepancy between training and inference, since inference optimizes joint probability while training optimizes likelihood.